tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/ksqldbcontext.md

 ### Setting formatting for identifiers
 **v3.6.0**

-When using the `ksqlDB.RestApi.Client`, you have the ability to configure the formatting for identifiers in your queries.
+When using the `ksqlDB.RestApi.Client`, you have the ability to configure the formatting for identifiers in your statements.
 This can be done by making use of the `SetIdentifierEscaping` method from the `KSqlDbContextOptionsBuilder` class.
 You can choose from these options:
 * `Never` - the default option where identifiers are not modified
 * `Keywords` - when an identifier is a reserved keyword it is escaped using **backticks** `` ` ``
 * `Always` - all identifiers are escaped using **backticks** `` ` ``

+Escaping options can also be set on types that derive from `IEntityCreationProperties`.
+When you create a stream or table that escapes identifiers your insert statements must also use the same escaping option to work

 See here for additional details: https://docs.ksqldb.io/en/latest/reference/sql/syntax/lexical-structure/#identifiers
 ```C#